MarioLisbona/CA-T2A2-API-Webserver/README.md

 In this API the Posts and Replies tables both sit on the ‘many’ side of a relationship with the Users table.
 Below is a description of how those relationships are implemented.

-### Posts Model
+### **Post Model**

 ```py
 #creating foreign key linking to the Users model
 user_id = db.Column(db.Integer, db.ForeignKey('users.id'), nullable=False)
 ```

-The above statement establishes an attribute in the Post model named `user_id` It is created in the same way as all the other attributes with the `db.Colum()` function.
+The above statement establishes an attribute in the Post model named `user_id`.
+It is created in the same way as all the other attributes with the `db.Colum()` function.
 However this function also calls the SQLAlchemy function `db.Foriegnkey()` passing in the model name and attribute that will be the foreign key in this model, in this case the model and attribute is `users.id`.
 Nullable is set to false because there always has to be an owner of a post.

-After this relationship is established with a foreign key, the code below creates two variables, users and replies to access the user and replies objects that are linked to each post.
+After this relationship is established with a foreign key, the code below creates two variables, user and replies to access the user/owner of that post and replies that are linked to each post.

 ```py
 user = db.relationship('User', back_populates='posts')
 replies = db.relationship('Reply', back_populates='post', cascade='all, delete')
 ```

-The `back_populates` argument will create a property for this model (the Posts model) in the model on the other end of the relationship, User and Reply in the above example.
-So effectively it's creating a two way relationship between these models, making each one available as an object in the model it's linked to.
+The `back_populates` argument will create a property for this model (the Post model), in the model on the other end of the relationship, User and Reply in the above example.
+So effectively it's creating a two way relationship between these models, making each one available as a property in the model it's linked to.

 The use of singular and plural variables names here is important and directly linked to the relationship that exists between these models.
-Each post can have only one created, hence the singular variable name of `user`.
+Each post can have only one creator/owner, hence the singular variable name of `user`.
 Each post can also have many replies on it, so I have used the plural variable name `replies` to indicate that there could potentially be many replies on a post.
 This is also why the cascade delete only exists on replies variables in the Post model.
 If a post is deleted then all the replies must be deleted, but not the creator of the post.

-### Replies Model
+### **Reply Model**

-The replies SQLAlchemy model sits on the many side of a relationship with Users and posts.
+The reply SQLAlchemy model sits on the many side of a relationship with Users and posts.
 A post can have many replies and a user can create many replies.
 The code below implements this relationship with foreign keys from the Posts and Uses table.

 ```py
 #creating foreign keys linking to Users model and Posts model